White Lies (Vize and Tokio Hotel song)

-"White Lies" is a single by German EDM duo Vize and German rock band Tokio Hotel, from the latter's upcoming seventh studio album 2001.
-It was released on 15 January 2021.
+"White Lies" is a song by German EDM duo Vize and German rock band Tokio Hotel, from the latter's seventh studio album 2001.
+It was released as a single on 15 January 2021.
 Two remixes of the song were released later that year; one by German DJ NOØN on 2 April 2021, and the other by German DJ duo HBz on 7 May 2021.
 "White Lies" was used as the opening theme for Season 16 of Germany's Next Topmodel.

 Lyric video

 The lyric video contains various environments under a red/blue overlay with the lyrics appearing on the screen.

 Music video

 The music video stars all members of Tokio Hotel, plus DJ Johannes and Vitali from VIZE.
 Shot and photographed by Christoph Köstlin and Dennis Dirksen, and directed by Barış Aladağ, the video shows the members of Tokio Hotel and VIZE floating around with their instruments, with Bill singing the song.
 The colours shift from red to blue, to black, like a rave party setting.

 During production of the video, Tokio Hotel shared photos of the band's videoshoot on their official Instagram page.